luminousbay/luminousbay.github.io/_posts/2018-08-25-rpi-arduino.md

 ---
 layout: post
 title: >-
-  Display measured data over local network following server/client relationship using Arduino and Raspberry Pi
+  Visualise measured data over local network following server/client relationship using Arduino and Raspberry Pi
 published: true
 ---
 Hello!
 Today i’ll show you how to measure DC voltage using Arduino and display the measured data on request from client over same network using some Python code and Raspberry Pi.